- Economy and Finance

 Monaco’s GDP was 5.64 billion euros in 2015, compared with 5.32 billion in 2014.
 Corrected for inflation, GDP recorded an increase of 5.4% by volume.
 GDP indicators...Read more

-Barometer (monthly business survey)According to the retailers interviewed, in December 2016, the business climate retreats slightly.The summary indicator loses 3 points in comparison with the month of November and remains below its long-term average....Read more
+Barometer (monthly business survey)According to the retailers interviewed, in January 2017, the business climate continues to decline.The summary indicator loses 3 points in comparison with the month of December and remains below its long-term average....Read more

 In 2015, the stagnation and marked slowdown in global trade were a cause of concern for the OECD.
 The organisation’s Chief Economist, American Catherine Mann, described trade figures in 2015 as “deeply concerning”, among the worst seen in the last 50 years.The slowdown in global trade (with growth down 1.4 points ov...Read more